Disco Inferno: Tina Turner version

-American singer and actress Tina Turner covered the song for the What's Love Got to Do with It soundtrack.
-Released as a single in August 1993, it charted at number 12 on the UK Singles Chart, and reached the top 20 also in Belgium, Iceland, Ireland, and the Netherlands.
+American singer and actress Tina Turner covered "Disco Inferno" for the What's Love Got to Do with It soundtrack.
+Released as a single in August 1993 by Parlophone, it was produced by Turner with Chris Lord-Alge and Roger Davies.
+It charted at number 12 on the UK Singles Chart, and reached the top 20 also in Belgium, Iceland, Ireland, and the Netherlands.
 The single included remixes by the Beatmasters.